wordshaker/jesswhite_4/_posts/2022-06-19-personal-update.md

 This is not the usual content I put on this site, but sometimes it's good to share that behind the screen and keyboard is yet another human.

-This last 12 months has been eventful and not in the good kind of way.
+This last 12 months has been eventful, and not in the good kind of way.
 Though I've managed a couple of talks and a couple of podcasts, and I've kept up the majority of the mentoring I take part in out of work hours; in general my extra-curricular activities have slowed down.
 It has felt like the year of half-finished blog posts.
 Un-finished ideas.

 Sometimes, everything seems to hit in a wave.
 In the last 9 months or so I've lost a couple of people I was close to to cancer.
 Both times hit very hard.